Protected Trust Deed

 In addition to the payments, your trusted deed will be added to the Insolvency Register, which will be made public.
 This can affect your repute and can result in job dismissals.

-Your advisor of insolvency will charge for the service of becoming your trustee, which will be deducted from the payments made for the deed fund.
+Your insolvency practitioner will charge you for the service of becoming your trustee, which will be deducted from the payments made for the deed fund.
 Thus, you are required to manage your financials in the manner that will allow you to supply effective amounts covering both charges.

 Incompliance with the requirement and conditions of the deed will cause the deed to fail, which will allow your creditors to pressurize you further with legal activities including forced bankruptcy.